News

 SoulCollage® Facilitator Training with Mariabruna Sirabella

-SoulCollage® is an expressive arts practice done individually or in community, and I’m excited about being able to offer workshops.
-Founded by Seena B. Frost, the method develops creativity and intuition, encourages self-discovery, and provides personal guidance.
+SoulCollage® is an expressive arts practice done individually or in community, and I’m excited to offer workshops.
+Founded by Seena B. Frost, the method fosters creativity and intuition, encourages self-discovery, and offers personalized guidance.
 You don’t have to be an artist to make SoulCollage® cards.
 Anyone can create and enjoy this powerful practice.

 ~~~~~~~~~~~~~~~~~~~